 - A. Applicability.
 Except as otherwise specifically provided herein, the provisions of this Title 22 shall apply. - B. General Applicability.
-The regulations for the PASD contained in this Chapter shall apply to all new development projects for which a complete application has been filed on or after June 20, 2024.
+The regulations for the PASD contained in this Chapter shall apply to all new development projects for which a complete application has been filed on or after the effective date of the ordinance containing these new regulations.

-- C. Additions, Repairs, or Modifications to Existing Development. - The PASD regulations shall apply to any new addition, repair, or renovation of an existing structure, except: - Maintenance or repair of an existing building or structure necessary to ensure the safe and habitable condition for ordinary and intended use; and - b.
-The remodeling of interior space of a structure that does not cause any of the structure's windows to be eliminated and does not increase the gross square footage of the structure's nonresidential floor area, the number of rooms available for lodging uses, or the number of dwelling units in the structure. - In any case where the addition cumulatively increases the existing floor area of any building or structure by more than 50 percent, then the entire development shall be subject to this PASD.
+- C. Additions, Repairs, or Modifications to Existing Development. - The PASD regulations shall apply to any new addition, repair, or renovation of an existing structure, except: - a.
+Maintenance or repair of an existing building or structure necessary to ensure the safe and habitable condition for ordinary and intended use. - b.
+The remodeling of interior space of a structure that does not cause any of the structure's windows to be eliminated and does not increase the gross square footage of the structure's nonresidential floor area, the number of rooms available for lodging uses, or the number of dwelling units in the structure. - 2.
+In any case where the addition cumulatively increases the existing floor area of any building or structure by more than 50 percent, then the entire development shall be subject to this PASD.